 The Grid Foam Roller (my personal favorite) comes with a great guide on how to use it on different parts of the body, which is very helpful.

-3. Infrared Heating Pad (Saved the Best for Last)
+3. Infrared Heating Pad

-This is probably the least known muscle knots reliever, yet the most effective one in my experience.
+An infrared heating pad is probably the least known muscle knots reliever, yet the most effective one in my experience.

-First, it’s highly effective.
-For me it works every time, and you’ll have trouble finding even one person claiming that an infrared heating pad hasn’t helped relieve their pain – Any kind of pain – Without medication.
+For me, it works every time, and you’ll have trouble finding even one person claiming that an infrared heat pad hasn’t helped relieve their pain – any kind of pain – without medication.

-Second, it requires for you to do…absolutely nothing.
+Second, it requires you to do…absolutely nothing.

-All you have to do is take a 30 minute nap while you’re on it.
+All you have to do is take a 30-minute nap while you’re on it.
 Or read a book.
 Or watch television.

-While you’re enjoying your little break from life, the deep penetrating and healing infrared rays will increase your blood circulation all the way to your bones and help your body un-knot your knots, naturally and safely.
+While you’re enjoying your little break from life, the deeply penetrating and healing infrared rays will increase your blood circulation all the way to your bones and help your body un-knot your knots, naturally and safely.

-My infrared heating pad (I also have a full body mat) has made my home much more popular in the last few years…
+My Infrared heating pad (I also have a full-body mat) has made my home much more popular in the last few years.

-And, it has many other amazing uses (detox, weight loss, heart health, circulation problems, chronic illness and more) which I’ve written about many times.
+And, it has many other amazing uses (detox, weight loss, heart health, circulation problems, chronic illness, and more) which I’ve written about many times.